Syringe cleanup and free naloxone

 • HIV and hepatitis C prevention and testing

-• Naloxone (Narcan) kits and training
+• Naloxone (NARCAN) kits and training

 • Referrals for substance abuse treatment and recovery support